 What Terms and Conditions should my website include?

 Your specific design terms (i.e. your Graphic Design Agreement) are usually provided to your clients only.
 You can still publish them on your website, but “hide” the link and only provide it to clients when they engage your services.

 Should my website include my Design Services Terms and Conditions?

 This is up to you.
-Your Design Services Terms & Conditions (also known as your Graphic Design Agreement) are just between you and an individual client.
+Your Design Services Agreement terms are just between you and an individual client.
 This is different from your Website Terms & Conditions, which apply to anyone who visits your website.

-One way or another, when a client engages you, you will need to provide a copy of your Design Services Terms & Conditions to your client and have the client agree to them.
+One way or another, when a client engages you, you will need to provide a copy of your Design Services Agreement to your client and have the client agree to these terms.

-From a practical perspective, you can either provide a “hidden” link to your Terms & Conditions for your clients to agree to online.
-Or simply email a copy of your Terms & Conditions in PDF format for your clients to sign.
+From a practical perspective, you can either provide a “hidden” link to your Agreement for your clients to agree to online.
+Or simply email a copy of your Design Services Agreement in PDF format for your clients to sign and send back.